 - You should only carry a minimum money of Rs.500 for each person.Not more than that.

-***Thanks a lot in finding time to read this travelling experience with such patience***
+****Thank you so much for finding time to read this travelling experience with such patience****